Lionbridge: History

 Lionbridge was founded in 1996.
 In 2005, they acquired Bowne Global Solutions, then the largest localization provider.
 In 2014 they acquired Darwin Zone, a digital marketing services agency based in Costa Rica, and Clay Tablet Technologies, a content connectivity software firm.

 In 2015, they acquired Zurich-based CLS Communication, a translation services provider, and Geotext, a legal translation company.
 In December 2016, it was announced that Lionbridge entered into a definitive agreement to be acquired by H.I.G.
 Capital.
 The deal was announced closed in May, 2017 and, subsequently, the company was delisted from Nasdaq.
 Lionbridge is now a privately held company and part of the portfolio of H.I.G. companies.

 In July 2017, John Fennelly was named chief executive officer.
 The founder of the company, Rory Cowan, is chairman of the board of directors.

 In December 2018, Lionbridge fully acquired Tokyo-based Gengo, a crowdsourced translation and artificial intelligence training data provider.

 In November 2020, Lionbridge agreed with Telus International to sell its artificial intelligence division.

 In September 2022, Lionbridge acquired Game Tester, a community-based game testing platform based out of Melbourne, Australia.

+In August 2024, Lionbridge launched Aurora Studio, a community-based AI testing platform based out of Waltham, Massachusetts, United States.